 The common path to becoming a solicitor is: 1) you need to complete a law degree or the Graduate Diploma in Law (GDL); 2) you complete the Legal Professional Course (LPC); 3) you then complete a two-year period of training (training contract) with a solicitors’ firm.
 The format of the training contract varies between firms but usually involves spending six months in four different departments, before qualifying as a full solicitor.
 See a guide to training contract deadlines here: http://www.allaboutcareers.com/campaigns/training-contract-deadlines.
 For detailed report on how to join a Magic Circle law firm click here.

-- We provide support to all those wishing to become barristers.
+- We provide support and guidance for all those wishing to become solicitors and barristers.
 Please feel free to get in touch.

 - We can also involve you in related activities.